Avantika1406/python-chatbot/README.md

-# python-chatbot
+# Python Rule-Based Chatbot

-Beginner-friendly Python chatbot using rule-based logic for simple conversations via terminal.
+A simple terminal-based chatbot built using Python and rule-based logic.

+## Features
+- Handles greetings and basic queries
+- Responds using rule-based conditions
+- Runs in terminal

+## How to Run
+python3 chatbot.py